DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/save-reports.md

 ## Use the Ribbon Application Menu

 Click the application button.
-The invoked application menu provides the **Save** and **Save as** commands.
-These commands allow you to save the report's copy and the current layout, correspondingly.
+In the application menu, use the **Save** command to save the report's current layout, and the **Save as** command to save the report's copy.

 ![eurd-win-application-menu-save-report](../../../images/eurd-win-application-menu-save-report.png)